-Before you adopt a Malkie, consider how much time your new family member will spend alone.
+- Before you adopt a Malkie, consider how much time your new family member will spend alone.
 Remember, a puppy requires constant attention.

-Before you adopt a puppy, ask yourself if you are available to walk your dog several times throughout the day.
+- Before you adopt a puppy, ask yourself if you can walk your dog several times throughout the day.

-You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.
+- You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

-Ask anybody who has adopted an adult dog then after adopts an adult dog.
+- Ask anybody who has adopted an adult dog then adopts an adult dog.

-If you’re unsure of whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before making a commitment.
+- If you’re unsure whether the new dog you’ve chosen is right for your family and lifestyle, consider fostering before committing.

 Advantages of Morkie

-They Very cute dog
+- They Very cute dog

-Live a long time – at least 12, 14 or more years on average
+- Live a long time – at least 12, 14 or more years on average

-Don’t need as much exercise
+- Don’t need as much exercise

-Their small size means they don’t need as much room
+- Their small size means they don’t need as much room

-Can travel with you fairly easily
+- Can travel with you fairly easily

 Disadvantages of Morkie

-They can get injured very easily
+- They can get injured very easily

-Not for a rambunctious family
+- Not for a rambunctious family

-They can be much more sensitive to cold weather
+- They can be much more sensitive to cold weather

-They can be challenging to house train or potty-train
+- They can be challenging to house train or potty-train

 Morkie Photo gallery

 Got some questions?
 Or some suggestions?
 That’s why we’ve got a comments section on this blog!
-You can feel free to leave a comment or two down below and we’ll get back to you as soon as possible!
+You can feel free to leave a comment or two down below, and we’ll get back to you as soon as possible!

 We love reading your messages……